-The Hospitality Program is the essential core of the Casa and the volunteer experience.
-The Casa’s Hospitality work is rooted in Quaker testimonies like Equality, Simplicity, and Community.
-People at the Casa live their values.
-They strive to respect the dignity of each person who comes through the door.
-The center of the Casa’s Hospitality Program is its Quaker guesthouse.
-In contrast to a hotel or youth hostel, at the Casa a diverse group of guests and volunteers create and nourish a unique and organic community in a social justice-oriented environment.
+The concept of hospitality forms the basis of all the work that is done in the House: create a space of solidarity, warm and welcoming where all people feel welcome; this is the main vision.
+The work of hospitality in the Casa has its roots in Quaker testimonies such as Equality and Community.
+People in the House live their values and strive to respect the dignity of every person who walks through the door.
+Unlike a hotel or a hostel, a diverse group of guests and volunteer team members build and nurture a unique and organic community in a social justice-oriented environment.
 The Hospitality Program seeks to support Mexican civil society and all those who work for peace and justice in Mexico and the world.
-The Hospitality Program also includes a wide range of activities and services that are built on the foundation of the guest house.
-These include many events and activities that are open to the public, a community space with a library, and a space for social justice organizations to meet.
-The Casa is a place of fun and fellowship, service and learning, refuge and action.
+This program also includes a wide range of activities and services available to guests and visitors to the House.
+These include events and activities open to the public, a community space with a library, and a meeting space for social justice organizations.
+The House is a place of fun and coexistence, service and learning, shelter and action.

-In the Hospitality Program, the work of the volunteers is the practice of a sincere hospitality and the daily creation of the friendly environment for which the Casa is famous.
-Volunteers work regular shifts in the Casa’s reception.
-This includes receiving and attending to guests and visitors, giving tours of the Casa, acting as the first face of the organization, performing general reception duties such as answering the phone and the door, taking reservations, and in general carrying out the set of tasks necessary to keep the house running!
-While working in the reception Casa volunteers interact with a wide range of people from many backgrounds and of all age groups, including refugees and migrants, students and teachers, travelers and artists, volunteers and activists, and many others.
+In the Hospitality Program, the work of volunteers is the sincere practice of hospitality and the daily creation of an atmosphere of friendship, as well as other values for which the House is known.
+The volunteers work regular shifts at the reception of the House.
+This work includes receiving and supporting guests and visitors, providing tours and information about the House, acting as the “main face” of the organization, performing general reception tasks such as answering the phone and the door, taking reservations, and in general doing all that is necessary for the proper functioning of the House!
+While working at reception, experiences are exchanged with people of various interests and ages, including refugees and migrants, students and teachers, tourists and artists, volunteers and activists, and many more.

-The Hospitality work extends far beyond the Casa reception.
-Volunteers organize activities such as film nights, presentations and discussions, and other special events.
-They participate in regular meetings to reflect on, plan, and make decisions regarding this work.
-Some volunteers make breakfast each morning for the Casa community.
-Casa volunteers also take the initiative to care for and keep up their house; this may involve maintenance, cleaning, gardening, painting, working with the Environmental Concerns Committee, running errands great and small, and many other specific projects.
+The work of hospitality encompasses much more than just the reception of the Casa.
+Volunteers organize activities such as movie nights, presentations, talks, workshops and other special events.
+They also participate in regular meetings to reflect, plan and make decisions regarding this work.
+Some prepare breakfast each morning for the community of the House or take the initiative to care for and maintain their home, which may include cleaning, gardening, painting, working with the Environment Committee, doing small errands, and many other specific projects.

-The Peace Programs are the other principal branch of Casa work.
-Our Peace Programs are rooted in our community space and Hospitality Program, and are inspired by the same values and concerns.
-These programs are currently focused on Migration and Economic Justice in Mexico.
-Working with the director and other Casa staff, volunteers study these issues and perform the majority of the work of these programs.
+The other main branch within the work of Casa de los Amigos is the Peace Programs.
+These programs are rooted in our community space and in the Hospitality Program and are inspired by the same values and concerns as the latter.
+These programs are currently focused on migration and solidarity economy in Mexico.
+Together, the director, the Program Coordination and the rest of the Casa staff (volunteers), study these issues and support the work of these programs.

 Outside of the Peace Programs, volunteers run our Environmental Concerns Committee, which focuses on ways to reduce the Casa’s environmental impact, such as managing our recycling and compost centers, and organizes educational events throughout the year on raising awareness about the environmental issues in the city and how we can respond.